krishan99/Flutter-Front-End/README.md

 **Screens Folder** This holds many different folders, each of which corresponds to a different screen of the app.
 Each screen folder holds two things: a primary screen file which serves to organize each component, and a “components” folder which holds each component in its own separate file.
 (I got lazy and haven't done the last part yet).

+There are "general" versions and "app-specific" folders of each of these.
+Basically, the objects in the general folder are shared between the user and business apps.

 ## Adobe XD Layout
 https://xd.adobe.com/view/8523fc7d-8922-4dc9-6ddb-60099099c19b-f312/